xpack/web-jekyll/pages/dev-tools/qemu-riscv/install.md

 {% include tip.html content=include_1 %}

-{% include tip.html content="The archive content is unpacked in a folder named `.content`.
+{% include tip.html content="The archive content is unpacked into a folder named `.content`.
 On some platforms this might be hidden for normal browsing, and require separate options (like `ls -A`) or, in file browsers, to enable